OmranAbazid/Capi/readme.md

   <h1 align="center">CAPI</h1>

   <p align="center">
-    CAPI is a commerce API and an admin panel to make it easy for developer to create custom ecommerce applications for any platform.
+    CAPI is a commerce API and an admin panel to make it easy for developers to create custom ecommerce applications for any platform.
     <br />
     <!-- <a href="https://github.com/OmranAbazid/Capi"><strong>Explore the docs »</strong></a>
     <br />